ythecombinator/safadometro/README.md

 ### Basic Requirements

-- You must be listening to the [music](http://www.vagalume.com.br/marcos-e-belutti/aquele-um-por-cento-part-wesley-safadao.html) while coding.
+- You **MUST** be listening to the [music](http://www.vagalume.com.br/marcos-e-belutti/aquele-um-por-cento-part-wesley-safadao.html) while coding.
-- You **MUST BE** listening to the [music](http://www.vagalume.com.br/marcos-e-belutti/aquele-um-por-cento-part-wesley-safadao.html) while coding.
 - If you have to stop listening, close the editor - your time is over!
 - Please, don' use tabs.
 Tabs are from Satan.
 Use spaces. - actually, just follow the basic [styleguide](.editorconfig).